 Limerick Institute of Technology (LIT) is an institute of higher education in Limerick, a modern urban city in the Mid-West region of Ireland and is one of 13 institutes that are members of the Institutes of Technology, Ireland (IOTI).
 LIT is the fourth largest IOT in Ireland, with more than 6000 full time and part time students and 500 staff.

 The Institute has five campuses and a learning centre across Limerick city, Tipperary and Clare.
 The main campus is located at Moylish Park, with two city centre campuses in Clare Street and Georges Quay in Limerick city.
-The LIT Tipperary School is based in the two Tipperary Campuses, in Thurles and Clonmel.
+LIT in Tipperary is based in two campuses -Thurles and Clonmel.
 The LIT Ennis Learning Centre is based in the museum in Ennis town centre.

 LIT offers courses at Level 6 (certificate) through to Level 10 (PhD) whilst also catering for craft apprentices and adult and continuing education.
 LIT was awarded the Sunday Times Institute of Technology of the Year in 2008 and 2013 by the Sunday Times University Guide.
 The guide is the definitive guide to higher education in Ireland and the UK.